Theme for 2017 Hebrews 10:19-22

 There will be an all-camp group picture taken at each camp session.
 The group pictures will be available to download from our website at no additional cost. .

 Souvenirs, snacks, and miscellaneous items may be purchased at the Canteen.
-While camp is in session, snacks will be provided for Day Camps and Super Saturday.
-Campers attending all other Residential Camps will use their own spending money to purchase snack items.
+While camp is in session, snacks will be provided for Day Camps and Super Saturday ONLY!!.
+Campers attending all other Camps will use their own spending money to purchase snack items.
 The Canteen will open each afternoon and evening during camp session.
-The costs of snack and drink items range from $.50 to $1.00.
+The costs of snack and drink items range from $1.00 to $2.00.
 Campers are allowed to purchase two items per visit ($2 - $4 per day).
 All campers will have an opportunity to purchase souvenir items during registration / check-in and at camp closing.

 Campers may send out mail from the camp office.
 Campers should bring paper, envelopes and postage stamps with them.
 Campers may also receive mail while at camp.
 Please allow 2-3 days for delivery.
 DO NOT SEND FOOD!!
 Food items will be confiscated.
 Please do not send faxes.